R. E. O'Callaghan

-Robert Elliott O'Callaghan (1855 – 21 December 1936) was an English vegetarianism activist, lecturer, and writer.
-He became a prominent vegetarian advocate after being inspired by Francis William Newman.
-O'Callaghan joined the London Food Reform Society in 1880 and quickly rose to a position on its Executive Committee.
-He held key roles such as official lecturer for the Vegetarian Association, secretary of the London Vegetarian Society, and as the inaugural secretary of the Vegetarian Federal Union.
-O'Callaghan managed the Wheat Sheaf vegetarian restaurant and authored several works on vegetarianism.
-In 1900, he founded the Catholic Humane League.
+Robert Elliott O'Callaghan (1855 – 21 December 1936) was an English social reformer and writer.
+He was involved in the vegetarian movement from the 1880s, serving as official lecturer for the Vegetarian Association, secretary of the London Vegetarian Society, and inaugural secretary of the Vegetarian Federal Union.
+He was also involved in anti-vivisection and humanitarian causes, founded the Catholic Humane League in 1900, and was a member of the Humanitarian League.

+O'Callaghan became interested in vegetarianism after reading a report of a lecture by Francis William Newman.
+He lectured on vegetarianism, often using magic lantern slides, and later became proprietor of the Wheat Sheaf vegetarian restaurant in London.
+His publications included The Best Diet for a Working Man and The Manual of Vegetarianism.

 Biography

 Early life

-Robert Elliott O'Callaghan was born in St Pancras, Middlesex, in the final quarter of 1855, of Irish Catholic descent.
+Robert Elliott O'Callaghan was born in St Pancras, Middlesex, in the final quarter of 1855.
+He was of Irish Catholic descent.

-Career
+Vegetarian activism

-O'Callaghan's attention was first directed to vegetarianism by one of Francis William Newman's lectures, a report of which he noticed in a shop window.
-In 1880, he joined the London Food Reform Society and became a member of its Executive Committee the following year.
-O’Callaghan became well known for his impactful lectures on vegetarianism, which he often enriched with magic lantern illustrations.
+O'Callaghan's interest in vegetarianism began after he saw a report of one of Francis William Newman's lectures in a shop window.
+In 1880, he joined the London Food Reform Society and the following year became a member of its executive committee.
+He became a lecturer on vegetarianism and often illustrated his talks with magic lantern slides.

-O'Callaghan held several significant positions within the vegetarian movement.
-He served as the official lecturer for the Vegetarian Association, the secretary of the London Vegetarian Society, and, from 1890, as the inaugural secretary of the Vegetarian Federal Union.
-He later acted as an agent for the Federal Union for the Southern Counties.
+O'Callaghan served as official lecturer for the Vegetarian Association, secretary of the London Vegetarian Society (LVS), and, from 1890, inaugural secretary of the Vegetarian Federal Union (VFU).
+He later acted as the VFU's agent for the Southern Counties.

-In 1893, O'Callaghan was a speaker at a vegetarian meeting chaired by C. H. Worsnop in Halifax.
-He argued that a vegetarian diet was more nourishing than eating meat and such a diet involved no additional work as vegetarian cookery was simple and more economical for the household.
+At a vegetarian meeting in Halifax in 1893, chaired by C. H. Worsnop, O'Callaghan argued that a vegetarian diet was more nourishing than meat eating and that vegetarian cookery was simple and economical.

+In an 1898 interview in The Vegetarian, O'Callaghan said that vegetarian advocacy in the south-western counties was difficult because the area was largely agricultural, conservative, and connected with cattle, wool, leather, and related trades.
+He described vegetarian groups in the district as small and scattered, and said that educated middle-class and professional audiences were generally the most receptive to vegetarian arguments.

-O'Callaghan later became the proprietor of the London vegetarian restaurant, the Wheat Sheaf, located at 13 Rathbone Place, Oxford Street, taking over from Mrs. Britton.
+He later became proprietor of the Wheat Sheaf, a vegetarian restaurant at 13 Rathbone Place, Oxford Street, succeeding Mrs. Britton.